Kiran7007/Interview-Preparation/docs/jpmorgan.md

 ---

 ## What is certificate pinning?
-Certificate pinning is a technique where you hardcode your server’s public certificate or key in the app.
-It ensures:
+- Certificate pinning is a technique where you hardcode your server’s public certificate or key in the app.
-- The app only trusts your server.
+- Restricts accepted certificates/public keys to expected identities.
+- Can reduce certain MITM risks.
+- Creates operational risks during certificate rotation.
+- Must have a safe rotation and recovery strategy.

 ---